abesford/seizzmic-site-0c00b/src/pages/what-we-do.md

       - title: Make better use of data
         price: ''
         details: >
+          establish your vision for data, get quick results

           strategy, identify key areas, collect and analyse, insight into action